Elbow Pain From Weight Lifting & Treatments

+Do you notice that you have a pain in your elbow after an intense weight lifting session?
+When you reach for your water bottle, can you feel the pain start?
+Weight lifting can cause that elbow pain because you are overworking a tendon insertion during these lifting sessions.
+The pain can be located on the front, back, inside, or outside of the elbow.
 Pain on the outside of the elbow is called lateral epicondylitis, while pain on the inside is medial epicondylitis.
 The lateral epicondyle is an attachment site from muscles that extend the wrist.
 Meanwhile the medial epicondyle is for wrist flexors.

-At home start with ice.
+Sometimes your elbow pain will resolve itself if you rest from weight lifting for a while.
+However, just waiting for it to resolve on it's own could take months and keep you from weight lifting.
+To speed up your recovery, the at home treatment always begins with ice.
 Ice the sore muscle and tendon for 15 minutes to decrease pain and inflammation.
 Take the ice off for 15 to let the area warm up and bring blood to the injured area.
 Repeat this process several times a day.
-Some is good and more is better.Stretches
+Some ice is good, but more is better.Stretches

-Over the counter medications or topic treatments can be applied to decrease the pain and inflammation.
+Over the counter medications or topical treatments can be applied to decrease the pain and inflammation.
 Cortisone injections can be used to decrease the pain and inflammation, especially if the injury is becoming chronic.
 Massage therapy can also be effective at decreasing the pain and muscle spasms.